 High-end headphones come in a wide variety, and many are equipped with numerous high-tech functionality.
-So, choosing a high-end headphone is perplexing.
+So choosing a high-end headphone can be perplexing.

-So, which wins the battle of overall sound quality- Hifiman Arya vs Arya Stealth vs HD800S?
+But, which wins the battle of overall sound quality- HIFIMAN Arya vs Arya Stealth vs HD800S?

 - You need amps for these headphones to reach their full potential.

 - You get a detachable microphone with every headphone.

 HIFIMAN Arya vs Arya Stealth vs HD800S: A Quick Comparison!